-All SAS EOF students are expected to:
+All SAS EOF scholars are expected to:

 - Keep their assigned EOF counselor abreast of all financial, academic and personal changes and updates during monthly meetings.

 - Attend one scheduled EOF sponsored, approved university event, or preapproved program based on scholar’s status and/or academic interests.

 - Participate in tutoring sessions and study groups as assigned.

 - Maintain full-time enrollment or have written approval for part-time enrollment from the appropriate authority.